learogue/csRNAseq_project/Tutorial/README.md

 ![Window 11](Images_tutorial/14.png)

 ## Apply filters
-If you have check **Apply filters**, this step will add filters on objects already created.
+If you have checked **Apply filters**, this step will add filters on objects already created.
 Information window will open.

 ![Window 12](Images_tutorial/15.png)